 From Phnom Penh

-We can arrange a taxi to pick you up from Phnom Penh airport and bring you to Vagabond Temple.
-The ride takes approximately three hours by taxi and costs around $45-$50.
+We can arrange a taxi to pick you up from Phnom Penh airport or your hotel and bring you to Vagabond Temple.
+The ride takes approximately 3-4 hours by taxi and costs $50.

-There are buses and mini-vans that have daily Phnom Penh—Kep (and vice versa) schedules.
+There is bus and mini-van schedules daily from Phnom Penh to Kep (and vice versa).
 The approximate cost of a ticket is $7-$10.

 From Siem Reap

-There are regular buses/mini-vans to Kep costing around $7.
+There are regular buses and mini-vans to Kep costing around $7.

 If you have any further questions, please feel free to contact us.